ryanjmccartan/Voila-Group-Project/README.md

 ​
 ## Acknowledgments
 ​
-* Thank you to Prime Digital Academy for teaching us all we know and letting us soar.
+* Thank you to our instructors and the rest of the staff at Prime Digital Academy for teaching us all we know and providing us with all of your support.
+Thank you as well to our amazing cohort.